Read the Broadcasting Policy Summary

-The Green Party will seek to ensure its vision for a quality public service broadcasting service is achieved by an appropriate and balanced application of the following policies.The Green Party will:
+In order to ensure our vision for a quality public service broadcasting and digital media commons is achieved, the Green Party will:

-- Protect the political independence of RNZ and TVNZ and ensure they remain securely in public ownership.
+Protect the political independence of Radio New Zealand, Television New Zealand and the Mãori Television Service, and ensure they remain securely in public ownership.

-- Support the establishment of a quota of 20% for NZ made documentary, children's and drama programmes on TVNZ in order to provide a platform for New Zealand broadcasters, writers, producers and directors to have work commissioned for broadcast.
-This will not include news and current affairs.
+Support the establishment of a separate funding stream that aims to increase New Zealand made documentary, children's and drama programmes.
+This will help provide a platform for New Zealand broadcasters, writers, producers and directors to have work commissioned for broadcast and digital distribution.

-- Develop continued strategies to ensure the production of New Zealand films and programmes by New Zealand producers, directors and writers.
+Develop strategies to ensure the production of New Zealand films and programmes by New Zealand producers, directors and writers.

-- Support extending economic incentives (currently offered only to large overseas film productions) to locally produced New Zealand made smaller budget films. (see Arts, Culture and Heritage Policy).
+Support extending economic incentives currently offered only to large overseas film productions to locally produced New Zealand made smaller budget films. (see our Arts, Culture and Heritage Policy).

 3. Funding, Subsidies and Incentives